ibm-cloud-docs/power-iaas/pricing.md

 |--------------|---------|
 |Local routing data transfer | No charges |
 |Global routing data transfer | $0.011 GB|
-{: caption="Table 13.
-Transit Gateway charges based on routing" caption-side="top"}
+{: caption="Transit Gateway charges based on routing" caption-side="top"}

 The following table shows the charges based on the number of connections including Direct Link, VPC, Classic that you can create:
 | Number of connections | Charges |